 If you are not a member of an affiliated organisation, you can still contact a rescue service, although it will cost more.
 If you have an accident that involves injury or another vehicle, call the police as soon as possible.

 The Environmental Transport Association gives advice on reducing the impact of carbon emissions, as well as offering a number of ethical breakdown services.

 How to hire a car

 It's worth doing your research when hiring a car in Britain to make sure you get the best price.
 One of the most competitive national companies is Autos Abroad.
-Other reputable car-hire companies include Avis, Hertz, Europcar and Budget.
+Other reputable car-hire companies include Avis, Hertz, Europcar, Nationwide Hire, and Budget.

 It is illegal to drive without third-party insurance, and it is advisable to take out fully comprehensive insurance.
 Most companies require a credit card number; if not, you may have to part with a substantial cash deposit.
 You will need your driving licence and a passport to pick up your car.